Sutter family: Brian

-Brian Sutter was drafted by the St. Louis Blues 20th overall in the 1976 NHL Entry Draft and by the Edmonton Oilers 36th overall in the 1976 WHA Amateur Draft.
+Brian Sutter was drafted by the St. Louis Blues 20th overall in the 1976 NHL entry draft and by the Edmonton Oilers 36th overall in the 1976 WHA amateur draft.
 He spent the first 16 years of his adult life with the Blues, 12 as a player and four as a head coach.
 He appeared in three All-Star Games as a player.
 He later went on to coach the Boston Bruins, Calgary Flames and Chicago Blackhawks.
-Brian won the Jack Adams Award as the NHL's best coach in 1990–91.
-He also was the runner up with the Bruins in 1992–93 and the Blackhawks in 2001–02.
-His #11 is retired by the Blues.
+Brian won the Jack Adams Award as the NHL's best coach for his contributions to the Blues' performance in 1990–91.
+He was also the runner-up for the Adams Award with the Bruins in 1992–93 and the Blackhawks in 2001–02.
+His number 11 is retired by the Blues.
 Brian was the director of pro personnel for the Calgary Flames organization until he took the head coaching position with the Bentley Generals of the Chinook Hockey League.
 Brian is now the head coach of the Innisfail Eagles Sr. AAA hockey club.

 Darryl

-Darryl Sutter was the lowest draft pick of the family, waiting until the 11th round, 179th overall, before being selected by the Chicago Blackhawks in the 1978 NHL Entry Draft.
+Darryl Sutter was the lowest draft pick of the family, waiting until the 11th round, 179th overall, before being selected by the Chicago Blackhawks in the 1978 NHL entry draft.
 Darryl's playing career was cut short by injuries in 1987 after which he turned to coaching.
-Darryl spent 11 seasons coaching the Blackhawks, San Jose Sharks and Calgary Flames – leading the latter to a surprising run to the 7th game of the Stanley Cup Finals as both the coach and general manager in 2003–04.
-He replaced Terry Murray as the Los Angeles Kings head coach on December 17, 2011.
+Darryl spent 11 seasons coaching the Blackhawks, San Jose Sharks and Calgary Flames, leading the last team to a surprising run to the 7th game of the Stanley Cup Finals as both the coach and general manager in 2003–04.
+He succeeded Terry Murray as the Los Angeles Kings' head coach on December 17, 2011.
 He led the Kings to their two Stanley Cup Championships in 2012 and 2014.
 He was fired by the Kings on April 10, 2017.
 Upon the firing of Geoff Ward, Darryl was re-hired by the Calgary Flames in March 2021 for his second stint as head coach of the team and the fourth stint a Sutter brother has had coaching the team.

 Duane

-Duane Sutter was selected by the Islanders, 17th overall, in the 1979 NHL Entry Draft.
-He won the Stanley Cup in his first four seasons with the Islanders, the latter two with Brent.
+Duane Sutter was selected by the New York Islanders, 17th overall, in the 1979 NHL entry draft.
+He won the Stanley Cup in his first four seasons with the Islanders, the latter two with his brother Brent.
 Duane also briefly coached the Florida Panthers from 2000 to 2002.
-On May 21 2019, the Edmonton Oilers relieved Duane from his head of pro scouting duties.
+On May 21, 2019, the Edmonton Oilers relieved Duane from his head of pro scouting duties.
 Duane finished his career with 342 points in the NHL.